-Holbrook did not apply for silk in the belief that it would be pointless given his developing political reputation, but he was frequently pitted against QCs, as in these cases in the Court of Appeal and the High Court (he won them both).
+Holbrook did not apply for silk in the belief that it would be pointless given his developing political reputation, but he was frequently pitted against silks, as in these cases in the Court of Appeal and the High Court (he won them both).
 A legal directory noted that Holbrook provided a ‘QC service’.
 Other comments made by grateful clients, as quoted in the legal directories, which rated Holbrook as a leading junior for public law and social housing, included:

 ‘the fount of all knowledge’ who has ‘an exceptional intellect’ tempered by a ‘down-to-earth manner’